Tim Campbell – Voice

 April Young – Voice

-April Young holds a Bachelor of Arts Degree in Music with a specialty in Vocal Performance from Westmont College in Santa Barbara, California and is a candidate for Master Degree in Vocal Pedagogy from Westminster Choir College (Princeton, New Jersey).
+Ms. Young maintains a private studio.
+She holds a Bachelor of Arts degree in Music with a Voice Performance emphasis from Westmont College in Santa Barbara and a Master of Voice Pedagogy degree from Westminster Choir College in Princeton.

 adVentures in Voice